lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

     matrix/vector computations involved in machine learning.
 AI accelerators speed up training / inference algorithms by orders of magnitude, reducing running times from weeks to days.
-  * Sessions: A session is a unit of computational environment that is created according to a specified environment and resources.
+  * Sessions: Session is a unit of computational environment that is created according to a specified environment and resources.
 If this value is set to a value greater than 1, multiple sessions corresponding to the resource set above are created.
 If there are not enough resources available, requests to create sessions that cannot be created are put on the waiting queue.
-  * Cluster mode: Backend.AI supports cluster mode, which allows you to create multiple compute sessions at once.
-For more information, see the section :ref:`Overview of Backend.AI cluster compute session<backendai-cluster-compute-session>`.
+  * Cluster mode: Cluster mode allows users to create multiple compute sessions at once.
+For more information, refer to the :ref:`Overview of Backend.AI cluster compute session<backendai-cluster-compute-session>`.

 * High-Performance Computing Optimizations: Backend.AI provides configuring values related to HPC Optimizations.
 For more information, See the section :ref:`Optimizing Accelerated Computing<optimizing-accelerated-computing>`.

-Click the Next button below, or the Data & Storage on the right to proceed to the next page.
+Click the 'Next' button below, or the 'Data & Storage' menu on the right to proceed to the next page.

 .. image:: launch_session_3.png
    :width: 850
    :align: center

-Here, you can specify the data folders to mount in the compute session.
+Here, users can specify the data folders to mount in the compute session.
-You can use the folder explorer by clicking folder name.
-For more information on how to use it, please refer :ref:`Explore Folder<explore_folder>` section.
+Folder explorer can be used by clicking folder name.
+For further information, please refer :ref:`Explore Folder<explore_folder>` section.

 .. image:: open_folder_explorer.png
    :width: 100%
    :align: center

-You can also create a new folder by clicking the + button next to the searcher.
+New folder can be created by clicking the '+ Add' button next to the searcher.
-If you create a new folder, it will automatically be selected as the folder to mount.
+When new folder is created, it will automatically be selected as the folder to mount.
-For more information on how to use it, please refer :ref:`Create Storage Folder<create_storage_folder>` section.
+For further information, please refer :ref:`Create Storage Folder<create_storage_folder>` section.

 .. image:: folder_create_modal.png
    :width: 100%
    :align: center

-When a compute session is destroyed, all data is deleted altogether by default, but the data stored in the mounted folders will survive.
+When a compute session is destroyed, data deletion is set to default.
+However, data stored in the mounted folders will survive.
 Data in those folders can also be reused by mounting it when creating another compute session.
-For the information on how to mount a folder and run a compute session, see :ref:`Mounting Folders to a Compute Session<session-mounts>`.
-Here, we will pass by without mounting any folder.
-Let's move on to the next page.
+For further information on how to mount a folder and run a compute session, refer to :ref:`Mounting Folders to a Compute Session<session-mounts>`.

 .. image:: launch_session_4.png
    :width: 100%
    :align: center

-On the fourth page, you can set Network configurations such as Preopen Ports.
+On the fourth page, Network configuration can be done such as Preopen Ports.

 * Set Preopen Ports: Provides an interface for users to set preopen ports in a compute session.
-See the section :ref:`How to add preopen ports before session creation
+Refer to the :ref:`How to add preopen ports before session creation
-  <set_preopen_ports>` on how to use.
+  <set_preopen_ports>` ofor further information.

-If you are done with the network setting, click the Next button below, or the Confirm and Launch on the right to proceed to the last page.
+If you are done with the network setting, click the 'Next' button below, or 'Confirm and Launch' button on the right to proceed to the last page.

 .. image:: launch_session_5.png
    :align: center

-Now, we have reached the last page.
-You can view information of session(s) to create, such as environment itself, allocated resources, mount information, environment variables set on the previous pages, preopen ports, etc.
+On the last page, users could view information of session(s) to create, such as environment itself, allocated resources, mount information, environment variables set on the previous pages, preopen ports, etc., Review the settings, users could launch the session by clicking 'Launch' button.
-After confirming the settings, click the Launch button.
-If there's anything you'd like to change, you can return to the previous page by clicking the Previous button, or click the Edit button located at the top right of each card to go directly to the relevant page.
+Click the 'Edit' button located at the top right of each card to redirect to relevent page.

-If there is an issue with the settings, an error will be displayed as follows.
-Please click Edit to correct the settings.
+If there is an issue with the settings, an error message will be displayed as follows.
+Users can edit their settings when this happens.

 .. image:: launch_session_error_card.png
    :width: 350